Poem Contest Guidelines 2026

 General guidelines:

-- Submit only one English-language poem (or, for the Washington Allen prize, one poem sequence).
-NOTE: The submission screen mentions submitting up to twenty files, but only one file will be considered.
+• Submit only one English-language poem (or, for the Washington Allen prize, one poem sequence).
+NOTE: The submission screen states that up to 20 files can be submitted, but only one will be considered.

 Winners of individual poem contests will receive: